You’ve heard that wood rot is a common problem in older homes, but what is it? How do you identify it? Most importantly, how can you treat it?

-A cottony texture or a silky gray growth along the surface of wood is a clear sign of fungal activity.
+A cottony texture or a silky gray growth along the surface of the wood is a clear sign of fungal activity.
 Spores may be visible as yellow, purple or white patches around the rotting area.
 In general, try to identify the symptoms of mold, mildew, and other fungal growth.

 If you see signs of paint damage, it may be a sign that there is underlying wood rot.
-Pay attention to the surface of siding, frames, exterior doors, baseboards, flooring and drywall.
+Pay attention to the surface of siding, frames, exterior doors, baseboards, flooring, and drywall.
 Any bubbling, blistering, cracking, or flaking paint should be a warning for you.

 Because water is a necessary ingredient for wood rot growth, any signs of extra moisture are worrisome.
 Humid rooms, such as the bathroom and laundry room, are more likely to be threatened by water damage and rot.
 Leaking pipes, appliances, or fixtures can be a source of wood damage.
 Excess condensation around windows can also lead to water accumulation, mold, and rot.

 Finding termites and carpenter ants around your home is problematic for a number of reasons.
 First, because they cause wood damage and can infestations can be difficult to control.
 Second, insect activity indicates the presence of an opening in the house envelop which can also allow water infiltration.
 Third, the damage caused by these pests can create a new entry point for moisture and rot.

 How can wood rot be treated?

 If you find a wood rot infestation in your home, it can be treated.
 Treatment is especially effective if you’ve found the rot in its early stages.

 To treat the affected timber, you’ve got to first dry out the rotting wood entirely.
 Use a dehumidifier to dry out the affected wood.
 Then, apply a wood preservative to keep future fungal infestation at bay.